THE CODE OF ETHICS AND THE STANDARDS OF BUSINESS AND PROFESSIONAL CONDUCT FOR THE MERCEDES-BENZ CLUB OF KENYA

 An environment of respect engenders trust, confidence, and performance excellence by fostering mutual cooperation—an environment where diverse perspectives and views are encouraged and valued.

 MBCK Members are required to

-1. Inform ourselves about the norms and customs of others and avoid engaging in behaviors they might consider disrespectful.
+1. Inform ourselves about the norms and customs of others and avoid engaging in behaviours they might consider disrespectful.

 2. Listen to others’ points of view, seeking to understand them.